pentestThucchienTeam/blog-vul/solution/Server Side Template Injection/ServerSideTemplateInjection.md

 # Server Side Template Injection

-Observe the setting page [Setting Page](https://blog-vul.herokuapp.com/setting/), you can see that username is a dynamic content and displayed __Hi, Username__.
+Observe the [Setting Page](https://blog-vul.herokuapp.com/setting/), you can see that username is a dynamic content and displayed __Hi, Username__.

 ![Web page display username](https://user-images.githubusercontent.com/83699106/132437761-05b5e2dc-98e0-4c50-8cb2-7e9e0c9c33b1.png)

 ## Solution

-Register an account.
-It didn't control the username format and this web use Django framwork.
+Register an account.You will be realized that it control the username format and this web use Django framwork.
 So you can register an account with an special username.

 ### B1.
 Identify the underlying engine.

-Python has some template engine such as Tornaldo, Jinja, Django.
+Python has some template engine such as Tornaldo, Jinja, Django, ... .
 Now , sign up an account with username is a formula evaluation.

 `{{ 7 * 7 }}`

 But it doesn't work.
 ![image](https://user-images.githubusercontent.com/83699106/132441238-1b673cff-9fd0-4fd6-b0c1-d11cb83bec05.png)

 Maybe it use Django template because DJT do not allow formula evaluation by default.
 Trying another payload.

 `{% debug %}`

 ![image](https://user-images.githubusercontent.com/83699106/132442170-d95e57e5-9147-4592-bc53-ef614f8ca80d.png)

 __Successfully__, It displayed debug content in username.